donfanning/message-transfer-agent/README.md

 # message-transfer-agent
-JavaScript library to send a message using SMTP
+JavaScript library to send a message using SMTP.